shopinvader/odoo-shopinvader/shopinvader_guest_mode/readme/DESCRIPTION.rst

 It's not possible to create a new customer with the same email if a binding is valid.
 In such a case the customer must create an account.

-If a customer create a new sale order in guest mode with the same email, the new partner will be linked to the first partner found with the same email except if shopinvader is configured to avoid duplicate partners
+If a customer creates a new sale order in guest mode with the same email, the new partner will be linked to the first partner found with the same email except if Shopinvader is configured to avoid duplicate partners